Trucking

 • Independent modeling shows trucking will contribute less than 0.25% of PM2.5 emissions in the Non-Attainment Area (NAA)

-• Engines will meet latest EPA 2021 (Tier 4 comparable) emissions standards
+• Engines meet latest EPA 2021 (Tier 4 comparable) emissions standards

 • Using engines meeting this standard reduces PM2.5 emissions by 90% compared to the prior standard